Dickinson State University: Athletics

 The Dickinson State athletic teams are called the Blue Hawks.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Frontier Conference for most of its sports since the 2025–16 academic year; while its men's and women’s wrestling team competes in the Heart of America Athletic Conference (HAAC).
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Frontier Conference for most of its sports since the 2025–26 academic year; while its men's and women’s wrestling team competes in the Heart of America Athletic Conference (HAAC).
 The Blue Hawks previously competed in the NSAA from 2014–15 to 2024–25; an NAIA Independent within the Association of Independent Institutions (AII) during the 2011–12 school year; and in these defunct conferences: the Dakota Athletic Conference (DAC) from 2000–01 to 2010–11; and the North Dakota College Athletic Conference (NDCAC) from 1931–32 to 1999–2000.
 The team was known as the Savages until 1972 when they changed their name to the Blue Hawks.

 Dickinson State competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, track & field and wrestling; while women's sports include basketball, cross country, golf, softball, track & field, wrestling, and volleyball; and co-ed sports include cheerleading, eSports and rodeo.

-Hank Biesiot is a former football coach and was one of the few active coaches at the college level with 200 or more wins and 30 or more seasons.
+Henry Biesiot is a former football coach and was one of the few active coaches at the college level with 200 or more wins and 30 or more seasons.
 Biesiot led the Blue Hawks to the NAIA semifinals in 1991.
 The women's volleyball team won the school's first national championship in 2000.
 The men's track and field team won NAIA national championships three consecutive years from 2004 to 2006 under coach Pete Stanton.
 They were national runner up five other times in the eight-year period from 2003 to 2010.